 I bought dried figs to serve on our cheese platter for the holidays and then just forgot about them.
 During some digging through our too deep cabinets, I found them and decided they must be used immediately.
 I had some ripe bananas on hand and a strong chocolate craving so I mixed them all together to come up with this chocolate fig banana bread.
 This is one of those decadent baked goods that you wouldn’t mind paying $7 per slice at a local bakery; it is so rich and perfectly moist.
-Chunks of dried figs are folded into the batter, plus the whole thing is topped with figs too.
+Chunks of dried figs are folded into the batter, of a gourmet chocolate, Not many people will turn down gourmet chocolates if you offer them one, plus the whole thing is topped with figs too.
 My kids didn’t love the figs on top so they pulled them off.
 I thought they made the whole thing look pretty–decide for yourself if you need them or not.

 This is a basic quick bread recipe–nothing fancy, except for the figs. Although, I did use gluten free all purpose flour and coconut sugar.
 Feel free to use all purpose flour and brown sugar if you’d rather.